 In the case that the tool is jammed, the After Clutch Stage option can be used to remove the tool from the screw.
-The stage is completed when the parameterized angle, the parameterized time has been reached or the start trigger is released.
-This also applies if the clutch was released earlier.
-After Clutch Stage is not evaluated and does not send a result to the controller.
+The stage is completed when the parameterized angle or time has been reached.
+If the start trigger is released or the clutch is released before the parameterized angle or time has reached, the rundown is aborted and evaluated with NOK.